TheCowboyAI/w3/memory-bank/progress.md

 This IPLD implementation provides strong data integrity guarantees, built-in verification, natural deduplication, and a comprehensive audit trail.
 It aligns our storage architecture with modern distributed systems principles and enables efficient handling of complex data structures.

+For user interaction, we've established three primary user interfaces with a common interaction model:

+1. **Native Interface** - Rust application using Iced UI framework for desktop environments
+2. **Web Interface** - Rust application targeting WebAssembly using Leptos for browser access
+3. **Mobile Interface** - Native Android and iOS applications for mobile devices

+All interfaces follow a consistent interaction model centered around:
+- **Chat-Centric Interface** - Primary interaction through a chat interface with the AI agent
+- **Information Windows** - Additional windows/panels for displaying detailed information
+- **Context Menus** - Context-appropriate menus for actions on different elements

+The interfaces communicate with the backend through NATS messaging, with system requests via standardized subjects and a separate command channel for container control.
+This AI agent-driven approach provides a consistent, intelligent interaction experience across all platforms while optimizing for each platform's specific capabilities.

 For full details, see memory-bank/system_design.md, memory-bank/domainPatterns.md, and memory-bank/techContext.md, as well as the design decision documentation in docs/notes/.

 ## Known Issues and Challenges